 A husband midlife crisis can easily push the 'Mrs. Fix-it' button in wives.
 Typically the need to fix problems is more of a problem for men, but it can be hard for all of us to see our partner lost, hurting, and self-destructive.
-So thus when you believe your husband is having a midlife crisis it can be very hard to do nothing.
+Thus, when you believe your husband is having a midlife crisis, it can be very hard to do nothing.

 A wife of a husband having a midlife crisis asked me two weeks ago to give her some guidance on what to do for her husband.
 So what's a wife to do?

 Here are 5 husband midlife crisis dos and don'ts:

 #1 - Give Him Space.
 Although this will be hard for wives to hear, many times one of the contributors to a husband midlife crisis is their relationship with their wife.
 Please note that I wrote 'contributor' not 'cause.'
 It's important that wives hear that difference and not be personally hurt that they could be part of the problem.